Hashdump/old-hashdump-site/_posts/2016-03-28-weakciphers.md

 ---
-title: Workshop: Analyzing basic encryption.
+title: Workshop&#58; Analyzing basic encryption.
 tagline: Introductory level encryption analysis, with a more challenging aspect for the tryhards.
 ---